charmplusplus/charm/doc/convext/manual.rst

 After the user of **CldEnqueue** writes the “info” function, the user must register it, using this:

+``int CldRegisterInfoFn(CldInfoFn fn)``

-int CldRegisterInfoFn(CldInfoFn fn) Accepts a pointer to an info-function.
+Accepts a pointer to an info-function.
 Returns an integer index for the info-function.
-This index will be needed in CldEnqueue.
+This index will be needed in **CldEnqueue**.

 Normally, when you send a message, you pack up a bunch of data into a message, send it, and unpack it at the receiving end.
 It is sometimes